yang-nina/Crocosphaera-Fe-P-Colimitation/README.md

 1. Croco_Annotation --> This folder includes code and files necessary to annotate the genome for gene ontology annotation
 2. DESeq2 --> This folder includes code and files necessary for DESeq2 pairwise analyses.
 This also includes sample output files for reference.
 3. VennDiagrams --> This folder includes code and files necessary for the Venn Diagram analysis.
+4. GeneEnrichmentAnalysis --> This folder includes the files (code and inputs) necessary to run the gene enrichment (clusterProfiler) to generate the manuscript heatmap visualizations and biomarker boxplots.
+5. Physiology --> This folder includes the files and code necessary to recreate the physioogical plots.